mirix/approaches-to-diarisation/README.md

 For convenience, an unmaintained non-RAPIDS script is kept in the repository.
 This code requires only minor changes to be run on a CPU-only environment.

-Keep in mind, however, that the standard [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) implementation is not parallelised and therefore, it becomes the bottleneck of the pipeline.
+Keep in mind, however, that the standard [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) implementation is not parallelised and, therefore, it becomes the bottleneck of the pipeline.
 The RAPIDS version, on the other hand, is extremely fast.

 ### WORKFLOW ###